 I submitted an abstract, but never received a response.
 How do I know if I my abstract was accepted for a podium presentation?

-Email notifications were sent, on January 8, 2018, to the individual who submitted the abstract.
-That individual is responsible for informing the rest of the author group as to the status of the abstract’s acceptance.
+Email notifications will be sent, on January 4, 2019, to the individual who submitted the abstract.
+That individual is responsible for informing the rest of the author group as to the status of the abstract's acceptance.
 If you have not received a response, please have the individual who submitted the abstract check the email inbox from the address in which the abstract was submitted.
 If there is no notification to be found, please contact speakers@AUAnet.org with your abstract submission #.

 How do I know my abstract number?

 During the abstract process you will likely receive two different numbers.
 One upon submission of your abstract and a new number if your abstract has been selected for publication/presentation.
-You will want to reference the second number (the one you receive after acceptance) as that will be your abstract's identifier in publication; also referred to as your publication number Example: PD12-02.
-If you are unable to locate this number, please email speakers@AUAnet.org.
+You will want to reference the second number (the one you receive after acceptance and can be found in the Conference Harvester) as that will be your abstract's identifier in publication; also referred to as your publication number Example: PD12-02.
+An email with the login information for the Conference Harvester will be sent to the presenting author in late March of 2019.
+If you are unable to locate this number after accessing the Conference Harvester, please email speakers@AUAnet.org.

 Can I add an author to my abstract?